Masked-Kunsiquat/HomeLab/prometheus-main/README.md

 - gathering info for following services:
     - proxmox
     - docker network (and the containers)
-- funnels into Grafana for dashboards/visuals
+- funnels into Grafana for dashboards/visuals (graphs, tables, etc.)